nithinhuliyappa/resolutions/README.md

 # resolutions
-Fullstack application build using the Metero framework for managing the resolutions
+Fullstack application built using the Metero platform for managing the resolutions